How to Define Project Scope: Best Practices for IT Outsourcing Partnerships

 2) Increased system availability to 99,5%

-Team Composition4 developers, 2 QA engineers, 1 SRE specialist, 1 PM
+Team Composition4 Software Developers, 2 QA Engineers, 1 SRE Specialist, 1 Project Manager

 What’s Next?

 In outsourcing partnerships, always update your vendor about all scope, time, and budget changes.
-At Edvantis, we need proactive notification to find relevant specialists if you plan to expand the engagement.
+For instance, at Edvantis, we need proactive notification to find relevant specialists if you plan to expand the engagement.
 If you scale down, we’ll need time to compile and transfer all the gathered project knowledge, documents, and lessons learned.

 Need a mature outsourcing vendor to fill your IT project’s tech skills gap?
 Contact us!